1,374 related texts · 18 related myths · Page 6 of 29

 Levi, third son of Jacob and Leah, called his sons together when he knew his death was near.
 It had been revealed to him that he would die.
 When they gathered, he told them everyth...

-It’s closer than you might think.
-Imagine the scene: Sodom, ripe for the taking, its riches and food plundered by victorious armies.
-But amidst the spoils, they seize Lot, Abraham’...
+It’s closer than it first appears.
+The scene: Sodom, ripe for the taking, its riches and food plundered by victorious armies.
+But amidst the spoils, they seize Lot, Abraham’s nephe...

 The story goes that these Jews were living under the thumb of a particularly cruel ruler.
 This lord of Hebron, as Ginzberg tells us in Legends of the Jews, was a real piece of work...